garden-io/garden/docs/reference/commands.md

     configPath:

     version:
-      # String representation of the module version.
+      # A Stack Graph node (i.e. module, service, task or test) version.
       versionString:

       # The version of each of the dependencies of the module.
       dependencyVersions:
         <name>:
-          # The hash of all files in the directory, after filtering.
+          # The hash of all files belonging to the Garden module.
           contentHash:

           # List of file paths included in the version.